July 31, 2010

 The primary goals of treatment for Alzheimer’s are to improve the quality of life for the person suffering and for his or her caregiver(s).
 Treatment typically comprises three interrelated approaches:

 1.)
 Slowing the progression:

-Treatment in most cases will involve methods of slowing cognitive decline and treating specific symptoms and/or co-occurring conditions with drug therapies.
+In most cases, treatment will involve methods of slowing cognitive decline and treating specific symptoms and/or co-occurring conditions with drug therapies.

 2.)
 Managing the behavioral symptoms of Alzheimer’s:

 If non-drug approaches fail to adequately manage behavioral problems, talk to your physician about medications that may help.
-You’ll need to describe any behavioral problems to your doctor.
 You might want to use a journal to keep track of day-to-day changes in behavior and note when symptoms arise, what might precipitate them, and what, if anything, helps resolve them when they do arise.

 3.)
 Support and education for the family and caregiver:

-Caring for a person who has Alzheimer’s poses tremendous challenges, emotionally, physically and financially.
-Caregivers are subject to high levels of chronic stress, and caregiver burnout is a significant factor in the inability to continue caring for a person with Alzheimer’s at home.
+Caring for a person who has Alzheimer’s poses tremendous challenges — emotional, physical and financial.
+Caregivers are subject to high levels of chronic stress, and caregiver burnout is a significant factor in the inability to continue caring for Alzheimer’s patient at home.

 Research shows that when families and caregivers are educated about Alzheimer’s disease and have the appropriate support, care of the person with Alzheimer’s is improved.
 There are many educational and support programs available.
 Good programs can equip the caregiver with the skills and support necessary to care for a loved one at home and can significantly delay the time when placement in a nursing home becomes necessary.
 Taking advantage of these programs will improve not only the quality of life of the person with Alzheimer’s, but also that of the family and caregivers.